 This body and face paint is an excellent choice for blacklight parties and glow-in-the-dark scenarios since it’s formulated with UV light, creating a striking glow effect beneath blacklights.

 The paint comprises Food and Drug Administration-approved ingredients and is water-based and non-toxic acrylic paint.
-We like its color options that can make the skin appear luminous.
-It can also be easily removed with just water and soap.
+It’s not only safe but also offers a range of colors that can make the skin radiate.
+And when the party’s over?
+A simple wash with water and soap takes it right off.

 Is 100% acrylic paint toxic?